Israel, Bahrain And UAE Sign Deals Formalizing Ties At White House

 Israeli Prime Minister Benjamin Netanyahu and representatives of Bahrain and the United Arab Emirates officially opened normal relations Tuesday, signing diplomatic agreements during a White House ceremony that was hosted by President Trump.

 "The blessings of the peace we make today will be enormous," Netanyahu said.
-"First, because this peace will eventually expand to include other Arab states and, ultimately, it can end the Arab-Israeli conflict once and for all; second, because the great economic benefits of our partnership will be felt throughout our region ... and third, because this is not only a peace between leaders — it's a peace between peoples.
+"First, because this peace will eventually expand to include other Arab states and, ultimately, it can end the Arab-Israeli conflict once and for all; second, because the great economic benefits of our partnership will be felt throughout our region; ... and third, because this is not only a peace between leaders — it's a peace between peoples.
 Israelis, Emiratis and Bahrainis are already embracing one another."

 Taken together, the two agreements bring "a pivot in history," Netanyahu said, standing alongside Trump on the balcony of the White House's Blue Room and addressing a large crowd watching from the South Lawn below.